wchristian/perl5_wiki/The-Proposal-for-Perl-7.md

 1. Fix all blead XS to support `PERL_MAJOR=7`
 1. [Module::Compatibility](Making-CPAN-work-on-Perl-7)
 1. Update core perl code to use v7 where no changes are required.
+1. Update cpan clients and EUMM/M::B to work with Perl 7
+1. Testing
     1. Test Suite passing
     1. Test Perl 7 against CPAN via Module::Compatibility
-1. Update cpan clients to work with Perl 7
-1. Update pod/ policy documents to state how development has changed.
+1. RELEASE 7.0.0

 # Optional items for Perl 7.